 Apricot Lane can also be found close by.
 Apricot Lane offers a selection of urban chic, well-known styles and brands that features clothing, soaps, home accessories, stationery, and candles.

-New restaurants are popping up in The Gulch including Music City Flats, located inside The Icon in The Gulch, which offers an eclectic fusion of ancient world style flatbread served up in a modern urban setting and Cantina Laredo, which serves authentic Mexican dishes in a sophisticated atmosphere.
+New restaurants are popping up in The Gulch including City Fire American Oven & Bar, located inside The Icon in The Gulch, which offers an eclectic fusion of ancient world style flatbread served up in a modern urban setting and Cantina Laredo, which serves authentic Mexican dishes in a sophisticated atmosphere.
 You can't forget about the Peg Leg Porker.
 The Peg Leg Porker Restaurant is a family owned, local BBQ restaurant that serves traditional Tennessee BBQ.
 They focus on providing Nashville and it's visitors the best BBQ that Tennessee has to offer.

 Anchored in the Gulch since 1974, Station Inn is Nashville’s foremost home for authentic bluegrass and offers live acoustic music nightly.
 A far cry from its trendy neighbors, Station Inn keeps it simple with pizza, beer, and some of the best Americana and bluegrass music around.
 Doors open nightly at 7 p.m. and music starts at 9 p.m.

 Another historic music venue in The Gulch is 12th and Porter.
 12th & Porter is a multi-cultural entertainment and production facility for live music.
 Kings of Leon, Lady Antebellum, Keith Urban, Ben Folds, Neil Young, Jon Bon Jovi, and many others have played in this joint.
 Also, 12th & Porter recently completed a major renovation to include an excellent food and beverage operation, Music City Pizza.
 This pizza place strives to be a local, cultural, and innovative space to nurture music, ideas, art, and friendship.